View Full Bibliography of Dr. Cutler's Work

 A portion of the profits from our book and pheromone sales helps to fund Athena's on-going research.

-In September 2015 on the Ursinus College campus, Dr. Cutler addressed an invited group of undergraduate psychology students and faculty reviewing 10 of the 23 scientific studies at Penn and Stanford that led to her landmark 1986 co discovery of human sex attractant pheromones.
+Ursinus College September 2015: Lecture Dr. Cutler addressed an invited group of undergraduate psychology students and faculty reviewing 10 of the 23 scientific studies at Penn and Stanford that led to her landmark 1986 co discovery of human sex attractant pheromones.

 In May 2015 Dr. Cutler presented a scientific poster at the Annual Clinical Meeting of The American College of Obstetricians and Gynecologists, in San Francisco: "Breast Cancer Incidence In 2,305,427 Screened Asymptomatic Women: Long Term Outcomes During Menopause." (pdf file)